AndreaLazzari/AndreaLazzari/README.md

 My main interests are Machine Learning, Artificial Intelligence, Statistics and in general the applications of Data Analysis techniques in "real-world" situations.

-To learn more about me, visit my personal portfolio at -->
+To learn more about me, visit my personal website --> https://andrealazzari.github.io/

 ### 🕵🏻‍♂️ Contact info